Are you monitoring the reasons for employees leaving?

 • What was your view on the promotion or progression opportunities?

-The Silent Interviewer: How Body Language Can Make or Break Your Job Interview
+Mastering the Silent Language: How Body Language Can Make or Break Your Next Interview

 Training & Development questions